 The Group has lease contracts for various properties and equipment.
-Lump sum payments were made upfront to acquire the leased land from the owners with lease periods of 50 years (2022: 50 years), and no ongoing payments will be made under the terms of these land leases.
-Leases of properties generally have lease terms between 2 and 10 years (2022: 2 and 10 years), while equipment generally has lease terms between 3 and 4 years (2022: 3 and 4 years).
+Lump sum payments were made upfront to acquire the leased land from the owners with lease periods of 50 years (2023: 50 years), and no ongoing payments will be made under the terms of these land leases.
+Leases of properties generally have lease terms between 2 and 10 years (2023: 2 and 10 years), while equipment generally has lease terms of 4 years (2023: 3 and 4 years).
 Generally, the Group is restricted from assigning and subleasing the leased assets outside the Group.